 Should a lobbyist file and disclose their annual expenditures?

 All lobbyists registered shall submit to the City Clerk a signed statement under oath listing all lobbying expenditures for the preceding calendar year.
 A statement shall be filed even if there have been no expenditures during the reporting period.
 Annual statements shall be required until the Lobbyist files a notice of withdrawal of lobbying activities with the City Clerk.

 Is there a registration fee?

-A biennial Lobbyist Registration Fee in the amount of $125 or a Specific Issue Fee in the amount of $25 for each Lobbyist shall be paid to the City Clerk at the time the Lobbyist files a registration form.
+A biennial Lobbyist Registration Fee in the amount of $250.00 for each Lobbyist shall be paid to the City Clerk at the time the Lobbyist files a registration form.
 Make checks payable to the City of North Miami.